 - an Australian permanent resident or

-The Department of Home Affairs look after entry to Australia.
+The Department of Home Affairs looks after entry to Australia.

-- Coming to Australia (Department of Home Affairs)
+- COVID-19 and the border (Department of Home Affairs)

 Quarantine after arrival

 State and territory governments manage quarantine for overseas arrivals.
 You need to comply with the quarantine requirements of the state or territory you’re arriving in, and any other state or territories you plan to travel on to.
 Contact the relevant state or territory authority for more information about quarantine arrangements.

 It’s your responsibility to ensure you meet entry and quarantine requirements.